Duct Cleaning Services

 Inspect Your Air Ducts

-You can tell if your heating, ventilation and air conditioning (HVAC) system needs cleaning by one of two ways.
+You can tell if your heating, ventilation and air conditioning (HVAC) system needs cleaning in one of two ways.
 First, with a screwdriver, remove a floor or wall register.
 Then,

 - Use a small mirror and flashlight -or-

 - Use a digital camera to take a picture inside the duct

 If there is visible dust, dirt or debris,

 What You Need to Know About Duct Cleaning

 Air duct cleaning is a misnomer.
 In actuality, the entire HVAC system should be cleaned.
 Failure to clean all components of thus minimizing the benefits of cleaning.